Sarum College logo

 Sarum College is an independent charity.

-Charitable activity income comes from educational programmes, bookshop and library, charitable hospitality and property income.
+Charitable activity income comes from educational programmes, library, charitable hospitality and property income.

 Hospitality is an important part of Sarum’s life and purpose.
 The College has a trading subsidiary for hospitality revenue and gratefully accepts grants, donations and legacies.
 These funds help us to offer theological education more widely.